 Figure 12-56—Authenticator state machines, part 3 available and in use.

+NOTE—The Authenticator might skip the "Disconnect = true" step in the KEYERROR state if a BSS max idle period is advertised by the AP and the non-AP STA is expected to remain in doze state during the group key handshake.

 TODO: Might/NOTE cannot override normative Figure

 TODO: How to update non-AP STA with new group keys when it wakes up after missing a group key handshake. --> describe Authenticator sending group msg 1 after STA wakes up